quorumcontrol/tupelo-docs/docs/chaintree.md

 # What's a ChainTree?

 ## Overview

-A ChainTree is a novel data structure used in Tupelo to represent objects (digital and physical).
+A ChainTree is a new data structure that represents both digital and physical objects in Tupelo.

-As the name implies, a ChainTree is a combination of a blockchain and a tree for the current state.
-That means that at any point, a ChainTree represents both its current state and the entire history of changes that took it to its current state.
+A ChainTree is a combination of a tree representing the current state, and a blockchain representing the previous states of an object.
+The blockchain part of a ChainTree is a linked list of blocks containing transactions.
+The tree is the current state of the ChainTree created by running the previous transactions.
+ChainTrees let you store arbitrary data in the leaf nodes of the tree using the  [IPLD standard](https://ipld.io/) .

 ```mermaid
 graph TD